SoumyaMehta/Food-Ordering-Application/README.md

 # Help

-You can read the build instructions [here](https://github.com/geektrust/coding-problem-artefacts/tree/master/Java)
+You can read the build instructions [here](https://github.com/geektrust/coding-problem-artefacts/tree/master/Java) or send me an [email](isoumya.dev@gmail.com).